 Consumers are making high-value purchases with their smart speakers, with 25% of purchases totaling more than $150.

 Location based ads use geo-location technology to deliver messaging to smart phones based on where their target audience lives, where they’ve recently visited, or where they are currently located.
-Marketing strategies that use geo-location technology can be especially valuable for businesses looking to drive in-store visits to brick-and-mortar locations.
+Using geo-location technology to advertise to audiences on-the-go can be especially valuable for businesses looking to drive in-store sales at brick-and-mortar locations.

 Dominos Pizza launched their outdoor hotspots service in 2018, showing how location based marketing can be used to attract customers.
 Dominos customers began ordering pizza from beaches, parks, and other hotspots.